jimbo51235/TomatoStepProgress/README.md

 <h2>Variables</h2>

-<li>blinkingSpeed: It's speed at which the current position changes its color.</li>
+<li>blinkingSpeed: It's speed at which the current position changes its colors.</li>
-<li>blinkCurrent: It's a boolean value for blinking or not blinking the current position.</li>
+<li>blinkCurrent: It's a boolean value for blinking or not blinking the current position with two colors.</li>

-<li>topEdge: It's the top edge where the container of the whole thing appears.</li>
+<li>topEdge: It's the top edge size where the container of the whole thing appears.</li>
 <li>sideEdge: It's the left edge size where the first step starts and the right edge size where the last step ends.</li>

 <li>circleDiameter: It's the diameter of the step circle.</li>